QualiSystems/devguide_source/_reference/8.1.0/shellfoundry-intro.md

 **Syntax:**

-Run this comamand:
+Run this command:

 {% highlight bash %}
-shellfoundy extend <URL/path-to-Shell-template>
+shellfoundy extend <URL-to-source-code/path-to-extracted-source-code>
 {% endhighlight %}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Shell's path can be a URL to the Shell template's zip file on GitHub or the filesystem path (prefixed by `local:./`) to the root folder of the Shell.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Shell's path can be a URL to the Shell template's source code zip file on GitHub or the filesystem path containing the extracted source code (prefixed by `local:`).

 **Examples:**